U.S. and China announce surprise climate agreement at COP26 summit

 A joint pledge, but a lack of specificity

-Kerry acknowledged that the new agreement in itself was not enough to meet the 1.5 degrees Celsius goal of the Paris Agreement, but he defended its ability to stimulate mutual accountability and action.
+Kerry acknowledged that the new agreement in itself is not enough to meet the 1.5 degrees Celsius goal of the Paris Agreement, but he defended its ability to stimulate mutual accountability and action.

 "Yesterday was bigger than some people think," he said separately.